Zeki Müren: Childhood and education

 Müren was born in the Hisar district of Bursa, at the wooden house number 30 on Ortapazar Road as the only child of Kaya and Hayriye Müren.
 His father was a timber merchant.
-He was a small and impatient boy.
-At the age of 11 he was circumcised in Bursa.

 Müren went to the Bursa Osmangazi School (later Tophane School and Alkıncı School).
 When he was at school, his musical ability was discovered by his teachers and he started to have a prominent role at school musicals.
 His first ever role was the character of a shepherd in one of these musicals.

 He finished his secondary school in Bursa and then asked his father to let him go to Istanbul.
 There he attended the Istanbul Boğaziçi High School.
 He finished the school and ended up as the number-one student.
 After passing his exams, he was enrolled at the Istanbul State Academy of Fine Arts (now Mimar Sinan University) where he studied decorative arts from 1950 to 1953.